ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 ## Log Tree

+In the interest of efficiency, KT combines multiple inclusion proofs and consistency proofs into a single batch proof.
+Recalling from the discussion in
+{{log-tree}},

+- When a user requests an inclusion proof for a leaf of the log tree, the Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf's value.
+- When a user requests a consistency proof, the user is expected to have retained the head values of the full subtrees of the previous version of the log.
+The Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from their retained values.

-The inclusion of some leaf in a tree head, or consistency between two tree heads, is proved by providing the smallest set of intermediate nodes from the log tree that allows the user to compute the tree's root hash from the leaf or other intermediate node values they already have.
-Such a proof is encoded as:
+These two proof types are composed together as such: considering the leaf values which will be proved included, and any node values the user is understood to have retained, the Transparency Log provides the minimum set of head values from balanced subtrees that would allow the user to compute the root hash from the leaf and retained values.
+This proof is encoded as follows:

 ~~~ tls-presentation
 opaque NodeValue[Hash.Nh];